Ball python: Behavior and ecology

 Ball pythons are typically nocturnal or crepuscular, meaning that they are active during dusk, dawn, and/or nighttime.
 This species is known for its defense strategy that involves coiling into a tight ball when threatened, with its head and neck tucked away in the middle.
 This defense behavior is typically employed in lieu of biting, which makes this species easy for humans to handle and has contributed to their popularity as a pet.

 In the wild, ball pythons favor mammal burrows and other underground hiding places, where they also aestivate.
 Males tend to display more semi-arboreal behaviors, whilst females tend towards terrestrial behaviors.

 Diet

-The diet of the ball python in the wild consists mostly of small mammals and birds.
+The diet of the ball python in the wild consists mostly of small mammals including Woermann's bat, Gambian pouched rat, Tullberg's soft-furred mouse, typical striped grass mouse, forest giant squirrel, Prince Demidoff's bushbaby, and juvenile grey parrots.
 Young ball pythons of less than 70 cm prey foremost on small birds.
 Ball pythons longer than 100 cm prey foremost on small mammals.
 Males prey more frequently on birds, and females more frequently on mammals.